Blog vs Vlog: Which is The Better Investment?

-Some content types that work best in written format include reviews, how-to articles, and listicles.
+Some content types that work best in written format include reviews, how-to guides, and listicles.
 For topics where people want quick answers to questions or to fulfill a specific purpose, blogging is almost always better as it allows for skimming.

 Vlogs, on the other hand, are often better for personal videos and entertainment.
 These can be an excellent medium for highly visual topics such as travel, sports, and lifestyle-type content.